magento/devdocs/guides/v2.2/ext-best-practices/tutorials/data-upgrade-script.md

 This tutorial uses the following framework API in the following ways:

+* `\Magento\Framework\DB\DataConverter\DataConverterInterface` - This class provides the interface for a custom class that encapsulates the logic of converting data between different formats.
 * `\Magento\Framework\DB\FieldDataConverter` - This class converts value for a field in a table from one format to another.
-* `\Magento\Framework\DB\DataConverter\DataConverterInterface` - This class provides the interface for a custom class that encapsulates the logic of converting data between different formats.
-* `\Magento\Framework\DB\FieldDataConverterFactory` - This class creates instances of the `FieldDataConverter` with the appropriate converter implementation.
+* `\Magento\Framework\DB\FieldDataConverterFactory` - This class creates instances of the `FieldDataConverter` with the appropriate data converter implementation.
 * `\Magento\Framework\Module\Manager` - This class checks the status of a module.
 * `\Magento\Framework\DB\Select\QueryModifierFactory` - This class creates instances of specific implementations of `QueryModifierInterface`.
-  Query modifiers add a condition to the database query to target specific entries.
+* `\Magento\Framework\DB\Select\QueryModifierInterface` - Interface for classes that add a condition to the database query to target specific entries.
+* `\Magento\Framework\DB\Select\InQueryModifier` - An instance of the `QueryModifierInterface` that adds an IN condition to a query.

   You can create your own query modifier or use any of the ones listed in the `app/etc/di.xml` file.